Tomas-Simoes/deployment-script-to-aws/README.md

-# Deploy Application to AWS Scripts
+# Deploy Application to AWS

 Scripts to help you deploying an application to AWS services, such as AWS ECS and AWS Lambda.